 *Note* This course only runs from May - October.

 *We require that students have their own specialty-specific gear for several of our courses.
 This equipment is necessary for the type of diving that you will be embarking upon during, and post certification.
 Please refer to the prerequisites section below for a list of the gear you will need to own for this course.
-We offer a 10% discount to all of our students who purchase this equipment through us as well as our famed 60 day return policy that will ensure that you are happy with everything that you buy.
+We offer a 10% discount to all of our students who purchase the required equipment for the class through us as well as our famed 60 day return policy that will ensure that you are happy with everything that you buy.
 We appreciate your support of your local dive shop, which allows us to continue operations and offer the services that we do today****

 If you need to rent any gear other than that listed in the prerequisites, you can do so with us below!
 For anything else check out the our rental page

-Students must be 15 years or older.
+Students must be 15 years or older & capable of lifting another diver of reasonable size

 This course is only available for certified divers.